Migrate from v0.x

 Section titled “New: multi-site”To manage more than one controller, write a YAML file and point MCP_UNIFI_CONTROLLERS_FILE at it:

-Section titled “New: enable Protect”The Protect module is opt-in.
-To load its 12 tools alongside the 46 Network tools, set MCP_UNIFI_MODULES_ENABLED=network,protect:
+Section titled “New: enable Protect and Access”Both modules are opt-in.
+To load Protect and Access alongside Network, set MCP_UNIFI_MODULES_ENABLED=network,protect,access:

 New: audit log